popiang/jonas_react/the-wild-oasis_01/note.md

 13. do the same for the rest of the input fields
 14. test it out

-# 367
+# 367 **

 1. time to create modal for the form to create cabin
 2. Modal is already created by jonas, rfc in the file, accept children prop, and return the components -> Overlay -> StyledModal -> Button, div -> children
     - for the button, set the icon HiXMark (close button)
-3. in cabins folder, create AddCabin.jsx
+3. in cabins folder, create AddCabin.jsx, then rfc
 4. in this file is where we will call the modal
 5. create a state called isOpenModal to control the visibility of the modal
 6. use the Button component for the add cabin button